douggal/advent-of-code-2023/README.md

 #### Day 3
 - Today's puzzle might serve as a good example of why mutable variables can be a problem
-- For part 2, I put the numbers adjacent to gear into a mutable Map (dictionary) and then found the answer by finding pairs of parts in the Map connected by same gear.
+- For part 2, I put the part numbers adjacent to gear into a mutable Map (dictionary) and then found the answer by finding pairs of parts in the Map connected by same gear.
 - What I didn't see and didn't think of is what happens when a part number appears more than once in the engine diagram data.
 - Grids (Amit's Grid parts and relationships)[https://www.redblobgames.com/grids/parts/]